Welcome to today's edition of the Rush 24-7 podcast.

 But it wasn't, that's not it.

-He runs the University of Virginia Center for Politics, and he's talking about these polls.
+He runs the University of Virginia Center for Politics.

-Florida, Trump and Clinton are tied, Pennsylvania pretty much tied.
+Florida, Trump and Clinton are tied.

-Ohio Trump actually leads Hillary by four points.
+Ohio, Trump actually leads Hillary by four points.

 Larry, what is going on here, bud?